Skip to main content

 Buyer's Agent

-Whilst it is possible to find a property being directly by the seller either from a friend's recommendation, or by calling the phone number on a 'Se Vende' (for sale) sign or from a website the are many advantages in having a professional agent undertake the negotiation for you.
+Whilst it is possible to find a property being sold directly by the seller either from a friend's recommendation, or by calling the phone number on a 'Se Vende' (for sale) sign or from a website the are many advantages in having a professional agent undertake the negotiation for you.